Karen Chance

 Karen Chance is an American novelist.
 She grew up in Orlando, Florida.
 She has lived in France, Great Britain, Hong Kong and New Orleans, where she has taught history.
 She is currently living in Florida.
 She has been a full time author since 2008.

-Chance has had books on the New York Times and USAToday bestselling lists.
+Chance has had books on the New York Times and USA Today bestselling lists.

 Chance's Cassandra Palmer series follows ghost whisperer/clairvoyant Cassie Palmer, as she learns what it is to be the Pythia, the chief seer of the supernatural world.
 As the series progresses, she explores her identity, her powers, and the supernatural community and her place in it.